Akshayanti/Masters-Thesis-CUNI-/theta_POS/README.md

    ```bash
    python3 klcpos3.py [-h] -t <target_file> -s <source_file(s)> [--single_source | --multi_source]
    ```

-4. <b>test_significance.py</b>
+5. <b>test_significance.py</b>
     Test if the scores generated from `get_scores_with_sd.py` are significantly different at 1%, 5%, 10% confidence value.
     ```bash
     python3 test_significance.py <input_file> <output_file>
     ```

-5. <b>theta_POS.py</b>
+6. <b>theta_POS.py</b>
     Reads the file, and calculate the symmetric metric theta_pos, which is a sum of calculated klcpos3 scores in either direction.
-Returns the final output score as a percentage of 1 i.e.
-    if actual value = 0.45, reported value = 45
-    (since 45 % of 1 = 0.45)

 Defaults output to stdout, from where it can be piped into a file.

     Input File Format:
     ```bash